What Is a Marriage-Based Adjustment of Status Interview?

 The purpose of the interview is to verify that a visa is immediately available to you, that you are not otherwise inadmissible, and, most poignantly, that you and your spouse entered into a bona fide marriage rather than for the sole purpose of receiving a green card.

 What To Bring to Marriage Green Card Interview

 Your interview confirmation notice includes a great deal of information about what you should take with you to the interview, including but not limited to:

-- Originals of any documents submitted to USCIS, e.g., birth certificates, marriage certificate, social security card, state IDs, etc.
+- Originals of any documents submitted to USCIS, e.g., birth certificates, marriage certificates, social security cards, state IDs, etc.

 - A completed and sealed medical examination report (Form I-693)